angrybacon/doomsday-wiki/markdown/articles/2021/02/19/alignment.md

 If budget allows then running the full 4 Seas alongside 3 basics (2 Island / 1
 Swamp) is plenty of safe mana to work with.
 Your fetchlands should be 4 Polluted Delta, 3-4 {U} based fetchlands and 0-1 {B} based fetchland.
-Prismatic Vista is not a suitable card to run as you really need to prioritse being able to find the Underground Seas.
+Prismatic Vista is not a suitable card to run as you really need to prioritise being able to find the Underground Seas.

 Sticking to 2 colours has upsides but also a lot of limitations.
 Normally